naturenurtureelite/Legal-AI/README.md

 ------------------------------------------------------------------------------------

+**BORDA COUNT**

 -----------------------------------------------------------------------------------------------------------------------
 For running Borda Count the instructions are as follows:-

-For ensembling the supervised algorithms please run,
+For ensembling the supervised algorithms using borda count please run,

 **python tead25_borda.py supervised**